milvus-io/milvus-docs/site/en/reference/index.md

 ## Indexes supported in Milvus

 According to the suited data type, the supported indexes in Milvus can be divided into two categories:

 - Indexes for floating-point embeddings:

   - For 128-dimensional floating-point embeddings, the storage they take up is 128 * the size of float = 512 bytes.
 And the [distance metrics](metric.md) used for float-point embeddings are Euclidean distance (L2) and Inner product.

-  - This type of indexes include FLAT, IVF_FLAT, IVF_PQ, IVF_SQ8, ANNOY, and HNSW.
+  - These types of indexes include FLAT, IVF_FLAT, IVF_PQ, IVF_SQ8, ANNOY, and HNSW.

 - Indexes for binary embeddings

   - For 128-dimensional binary embeddings, the storage they take up is 128 / 8 = 16 bytes.
 And the distance metrics used for binary embeddings are Jaccard, Tanimoto, Hamming, Superstructure, and Substructure.

   - This type of indexes include BIN_FLAT and BIN_IVF_FLAT.

 The following table classifies the indexes that Milvus supports: